 - A recommended amount of time on site is 2.5 hours

-- The Hoof Trail has also been updated.
-If you are riding your horse and you don't own an annual permit, please book an additional child ticket to cover the £5 cost of your daily permit.
+- If you are riding your horse, you can get a daily or annual permit at the ticket hut.
+Daily permits cost £5 cost and annual permits are £45.
 If you wish to purchase an annual permit, please contact the office on firstname.lastname@example.org

 - To help keep everyone safe, please follow social distancing and government guidance when you visit.
 Look out for signs while you’re here which will explain any changes to how you can access different parts of the site.